Keyboard shortcuts

 Background

-• A number of existing tools for working with Nix code can be used
+• A number of existing tools for working with Nix code

 If you would like to see some sample document files, see the examples page.